greedymelon/philosophers/README.md

 # **Challenges**
 **Data races:** writing on a shared variable.
 In my case: the variable that keeps track of if a philosopher died, and the variable that keeps track of eating times.<br>
 **Deadlock:** two threads waiting for the same resource, that it's never released.
-In my case: none.
+In my case: none. <br>
 **Synchronization:** threads not synchronized well.
 In my case uneven N of philosophers, the last one was not able to eat in time.